 I get triggered by a wave of complex emotions every year on Mother’s Day.
 Then my birthday is always right around Mother’s Day, and sometimes even on the same day.
 My birthday is a happy day full of highs, but Mother’s Day is a beast.
 I do not get acknowledged as a “mother” on this day, so my heart aches because I know my sacrifice for my children to have a different life than I could provide is the very definition of motherhood.
 There are the lows, but then I try to be at least even-keeled for the sake of my own mother.
 Hence the complex rollercoaster of emotions surrounding Mother’s Day.

 The other consistent trigger is being in the gynecologist’s office.
 It kills me to see the traditional-looking family excited about a baby coming and from outside looking in, they seem so picture perfect and happy.
 That does not resemble my experience in the slightest, and that hurts because someday I do want to have that for myself.
-I have to work hard in those triggering moments to process why I am upset, find a way to sit in that moment for a minute, and then use a healthy coping skill to work through that moment so I can continue with my day.
+I have to work hard in those triggering moments to process why I am upset, find a way to sit at that moment for a minute, and then use a healthy coping skill to work through that moment so I can continue with my day.

 Some coping mechanisms that have helped a lot are telling my story in any way I can, using my platform to educate others about adoption and to break stigmas that surround birth parents, music, drawing, journaling, visits with my children, talking with other birth mamas about the hard stuff, leaning on my support system when it gets hard, and simply using good self-care to take care of myself.
 It’s a long journey, but I am strong.

 As an adopted child, I have been able to see the beauty of adoption through my eyes, my parents’ eyes, and my sister who was adopted as well.
 As a birth mother, I have seen the barren soil the beautiful story was planted in and how much work and love has gone into it.
-Through both of those perspectives I have learned that adoption is full of hope.
+Through both of those perspectives, I have learned that adoption is full of hope.
 Hope for the baby, hope for the birth parents, and hope for adoptive parents.
 I believe when all three parts of the adoption triad can see one another’s perspectives and learn from one another, true transformation can take place.
 We grow, we continue to move forward, and we can share the bittersweet story of adoption.